Try these refreshing cool drinks for warm Tucson days

 These days, I suppose most of us doing heavy outside work on a scorching afternoon would reach for an energy drink to replace the electrolytes we’d sweat out.
 But switchel and salted lemonade do the same thing — we’ve just forgotten about them.

-I think that’s too bad, because they’re cheaper to make than energy drinks, and I like the traditions behind them – something that commercial energy drinks lack.
+I think that’s too bad, because they’re cheaper to make than energy drinks, and I like the traditions behind them.

 As I write this, families of hummingbirds and house finches flit about the little water feature outside the window by my desk.
 The birds arrive at the water with their beaks agape — they are feeling the heat themselves.
 They drink, and sometimes they bathe, and then fly off for a while.

 Even early in the morning, it’s far too hot for me to join them on the patio for any length of time.
-All I can do is make sure the water feature stays topped up, and then retreat into the house where, even with air conditioning, the afternoons are long and hot.
+All I can do is make sure the water feature stays topped up, and then retreat into the house.
 Like the birds, I’m feeling the heat.

 But unlike the birds, I know that the pitcher of switchel or salted lemonade stashed in my fridge will keep my thirst sated and my body in balance.
 The two drinks can do the same for you, inexpensively and deliciously.